buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/session.md

 title: The Session
 ---

 Sessions are the life-blood of the library.
-Virutally, you can't do anything meaningful without one.
+Virtually, you can't do anything meaningful (aka _on network_) without one.

 ## Creating a session